About the course …

 How do I pay?

-the fees must be made in full at least 4 weeks before arrival.
-Payment may be
+balance of the fees must be made in full at least 4 weeks before arrival.

 Accommodation and Welfare